thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 ##### Hunter:

-- Type your user story here
+- As a user with a weak computer, I want a well-optimized game with no download, so that I can play an artsy game without adding strain to my computer
-    - Priority:
+    - Priority: 3
-    - Estimation:
+    - Estimation: 3
-- Type your user story here
+- As a user who enjoys multiplayer competitive games, I want an interesting competitive game mode to play against my friends, so that may have fun
-    - Priority:
+    - Priority: 5
-    - Estimation:
+    - Estimation: 6

 ##### Colton: